isw-kudos/kudos-docs/docs/boards/kubernetes-prerequisites.md

 ## Authentication

-Kudos Boards is designed to be integrated into your current user management system.
+Huddo Boards is designed to be integrated into your current user management system.
 Before you are able to login you will need to configure OAuth for one (or more) of the following providers (detailed instructions [here](/boards/swarm/#setup-oauth)):

 | Provider                     | Registration / Documentation                                                                                                          |
 | ---------------------------- | ------------------------------------------------------------------------------------------------------------------------------------- |